dalesgit/dalesgit.github.io/relg101-f18/presentations/ritual-sq.md

 - A ritual is a ceremonial act or a repeated stylized gesture used for specific occasions.
 <li class="fragment">In society, there are many civic rituals. </li>
 <li class="fragment">In American courts, raising the right hand, swearing on the Bible, and reciting an oath signifies the obligation to tell the truth. </li>
 <li class="fragment">In everyday life we participate in numerous personal rituals. </li>
 <li class="fragment">Shaking hands as a sign of mutual trust </li>
 <li class="fragment">Standing in honor of a particular person </li>

 ---

-##
+## Ritual -- Questions

-<li class="fragment">Give an example of a ritual that orders your interaction with others. </li>
+- Give an example of a ritual that orders your interaction with others.
 <li class="fragment">What is a ritual that has important meaning for you and your friends or family?
 Explain. </li>
 <li class="fragment">How does ritual help us to understand the ways that religion is more than a set of beliefs? </li>
 <li class="fragment">What are the best arguments for and against the following claim: “Religion begins with ritual and it remains ritual before it is anything else.” </li>